-Why do we need a new flag?
+Why do we need a flag like this?

 What about the Christian flag?